osirisgothra/gxbase/README.md

 are related (or not related) are:

-Unrelated Branches			| Comment(s)
+Unrelated | Comment(s)
 ----------------------------------------------------------------------------------------------------------------------------
 0.0.0.0   | no relations
 0.1.0.0   | no relations
-0.2.0.0						|	no relations, but contents may have been duplicated from above
+0.2.0.0   | no relations, but contents *may* have been duplicated from above

-Related Branches			| How?
+Related      | How?
 ----------------------------------------------------------------------------------------------------------------------------
-0.2.0.1 					|	original rewrite of gxbase
+0.2.0.1      |original rewrite of gxbase old/misc mods|changes done in 2013-14
-old insignifigant changes 	|	changes done in 2013-14 master						|	merged from changes above and LOCKED dev							|	merged from master and LOCKED
+master       |merged from *old/misc mods* above and LOCKED dev          |merged from master and LOCKED

 Possible Installation - USE AT OWN RISK!